How to Make Masala Chai

 Preparation

-This masala tea recipe does not require boiling.
-Place a pot with milk and water over low heat.
+This masala tea recipe doesn’t require a full boil.
+Put a pot with the milk and water over low heat.
 Toast the spices in a dry skillet for 20 seconds to release their aroma.

-Combine the spices, , and tea with the slightly warmed milk and water, and simmer on low heat for 2 minutes.
+Combine the spices and tea with the slightly warmed milk and water.
+Simmer on low heat for 2 minutes.

-The spices should “sweat,” but we won’t bring the mixture to a boil—remove the prepared drink from the heat before it starts boiling.
-Preheat cups with boiling water and immediately pour the masala tea through a strainer into them.
+Allow the spices to “sweat,” but don’t bring the mixture to a boil—remove it from the heat before it starts to boil.
+Preheat the cups with boiling water, then pour the masala tea through a strainer into the cups.

 Life Hack

-A simpler way to prepare masala is to boil the mixture of milk, water, loose tea, sugar, and spices, then strain out the solid components before serving.
-Masala tea recipes can vary: some bring the pre-mixed ingredients to a boil, strain immediately, and serve; others allow the components to simmer on low heat before filtering; some boil only the tea leaves, adding spices at the end, or vice versa.
+A simpler way to prepare masala chai is to bring milk, water, loose tea, sugar, and spices to a boil, then strain out the solids before serving.
+Masala chai recipes can vary: some bring the pre-mixed ingredients to a boil, strain immediately, and serve; others simmer the ingredients on low heat before straining; some boil only the tea leaves and add spices at the end, or do the opposite.

 Photo: Openverse